Testbeds

 Testbed Sachsen Energie

-As part of the funding project, a test field consisting of two bidirectional DC wall boxes with four charging points is being built in the underground car park of the SachsenEnergie Center in Dresden.
-This will allow up to four bidirectional electric vehicles with a total charging capacity of up to 100 kW to be charged and discharged.
-In the system, the SachsenEnergie Center serves both as a consumer and as a generator by integrating the PV system into the energy management system.
-In the DymoBat research project, the test field serves to test the remote functionalities for bidirectional charging via the communication paths of the charging device to the technical backend and further to the provider of the backend.
-Furthermore, the billing algorithms for bidirectional charging are to be developed for charging point operators.
+As part of the “DymoBat” project, a test field consisting of four bidirectional DC Wallboxes with eight charging points is being set up in the underground car park of the SachsenEnergie Center in Dresden.
+This will allow up to eight bidirectional electric vehicles with a total charging capacity of up to 200 kW to be charged and discharged.
+The SachsenEnergie Center serves as both a consumer and a producer in the system by integrating the PV system into the energy management system.
+In the DymoBat research project, the test field is used to test the remote functionalities for bidirectional charging via the communication paths from the charger to the technical backend and on to the provider of the backend.
+In addition, the billing algorithms for bidirectional charging are to be developed for charging station operators.

 Testbed Comfort Charge